gitan12/Bank_Analysis/README.md

    ```sql
    SELECT * FROM bank.bank;
    ```
+   - *Explanation*: This query retrieves all the records and columns from the dataset, allowing us to view the full data available in the bank table.

 2. **Select specific columns**:
    ```sql
    SELECT age, job, balance FROM bank.bank;
    ```
+   - *Explanation*: Here, we are selecting only the `age`, `job`, and `balance` columns from the dataset.
+This is useful when we need specific data points without pulling the entire dataset.

 3. **Filter clients who are married**:
    ```sql
    SELECT * FROM bank.bank WHERE marital = 'married';
    ```
+   - *Explanation*: This query filters the dataset to show only the records of clients who are married.
+The condition `WHERE marital = 'married'` is used to achieve this.

 4. **Filter clients with a balance greater than 5000**:
    ```sql
    SELECT * FROM bank.bank WHERE balance > 5000;
    ```
+   - *Explanation*: We use this query to find all clients who have a balance greater than 5000.
+It helps in identifying clients with significant deposits.

 ### Intermediate Queries